hapax/hapax.github.io/assets/visual-qft.md

 ---

-*Optional group theory.* Our choice of representation is guided by the structure we put on the index set $I$ itself.
+*Group theory aside.* Our choice of representation is guided by the structure we put on the index set $I$ itself.
 When we draw vectors as marked chains, we are effectively thinking of
 $I$ as an ordered set.